 EDP V is a frozen plan, meaning that no additional deferrals or contributions will be made into the plan and all participants are 100% vested in their account balances under that plan.
 Participant accounts in EDP V are credited with earnings at a specified rate determined based on the participant's years of service.
 Participants in EDP V are entitled to receive a distribution from their account upon a separation from service, death, disability or retirement (as defined in EDP V).
 Distributions are generally paid in installments over a period of 15 years.
 In the event of a participant's disability, he or she will receive an annual disability benefit equal to one and one-half times the amount of the greatest annual deferral amount by such participant.
 These disability benefits will continue until the participant's death, the date he or she ceases to be disabled or the date he or she attains age sixty-five.
 If a participant dies before he or she retires, his or her successor will receive a death benefit equal to the greater of (1) the participant's then-existing account balance or (2) ten times the amount of the greatest annual deferral amount by such participant, paid in a lump sum.

-Participating employees may receive market returns on their deferred compensation amounts based on the performance of a variety of mutual fund-type investments chosen by them.
+Participating employees may receive market returns on their deferred compensation amounts based on the performance of a variety of mutual fund-type investments or variable interest-rate products chosen by them.
 Mr. Barton is the only executive officer who is a participant in EDP V.

 EDP VI allows for deferrals by participants of up to 90% of base salary and up to 100% of bonuses and other cash or equity-based compensation approved by our compensation committee.
-The participants are always 100% vested in the amount they defer and the earnings, gains and losses credited to their accounts.
-For the 2011 calendar year, participants in EDP VI were eligible to elect to defer base salary, bonuses and other cash compensation.
+For the 2012 calendar year, participants in EDP VI were eligible to elect to defer base salary, bonuses and other cash compensation.
 There is no maximum dollar limit on the amount that may be deferred by a participant each year.
 Participants in EDP VI will elect to have the participant's account credited with earnings and investment gains and losses by assuming that deferred amounts were invested in one or more hypothetical investment options selected by the participant.
 Participants are permitted to change their investment elections at any time.
 Our operating partnership may also make discretionary contributions to a participant's account under EDP VI, and which contributions will be subject to a seven-year vesting schedule.
 The participants are always 100% vested in the amount they defer and the earnings, gains and losses credited to their accounts.
 Participating employees may receive market returns on their deferred compensation amounts based on the performance of a variety of mutual fund-type investments chosen by them.